openhab/openhab1-addons/README.md

 ## News

-September 26, 2013 -- We gave a [talk about openHAB](https://oracleus.activeevents.com/2013/connect/sessionDetail.ww?SESSION_ID=9177) at the !JavaOne Conference in San Francisco.
+September 26, 2013 -- We gave a [talk about openHAB](https://oracleus.activeevents.com/2013/connect/sessionDetail.ww?SESSION_ID=9177) at the JavaOne Conference in San Francisco.

 September 22, 2013 -- We are proud to announce that openHAB is a winner of the [Duke's Choice Award 2013](https://www.java.net/dukeschoice).